peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 ```
 The result for this PACo analysis:  *The observed m2 is  3693890.
 P-value =  0.036  based on  1000000  permutations*

 14. Additionally, I assessed co-divergence of the CRESS and ant phylogenies using JANE.
 Jane is an event-based co-phylogenetic reconstruction approach, which evaluates the combination of events of co-speciation, duplication, host switching, loss, and failure to diverge (Conow et al. 2010).
 Jane examines the extent of virus-host co-divergence within each viral clade.
 The ‘cost’ scheme for analyses in Jane were set as follows: co-speciation = 0, duplication = 1, host switching = 2, loss = 1, and failure to diverge = 1.
 The “failure to diverge” parameter refers to occurrences when host speciation is not followed by virus speciation, and the virus remains on both newly speciated hosts.
 The number of generations and population size were both set to 500.
 The significance of co-divergence was derived by comparing the estimated costs of null distributions calculated from 500 randomizations of host tip mapping.
-Below is the output for this analysis when assessing CRESS-ant phylogenies.
+Below is the output for this analysis when assessing CRESS virus-ant co-divergence (input file: Phylogenetics_data/JANE_CRESS_species.nex):
 ![JANE_analysis](Pictures/JANE.png)

 15. To test if specific ecological traits of the ant host species are structuring the ant-associated CRESS virus phylogeny, I used Bayesian tip-association significance testing (BaTS).
 The input is basically an association matrix between the virus and the specific ecological trait of the ant host sample.
 The input files for each ecological trait tested is in "Phylogenetics_data."
 The output for these files are in the file called **BaTS_output.txt** in the Phylogenetics_data folder.